raul338/cakephp-schema/README.md

-# Schema plugin for CakePHP 3.6
+# Schema plugin for CakePHP 4.x

+for usage in CakePHP 3.x see the [2.x branch](https://github.com/raul338/cakephp-schema/tree/2.x)

-Save the schema into one file and then restore the database from the schema file.
+Save the schema into one file and use as an automatic schema for Fixtures.
 The schema is automatically saved when executing `cake migrations migrate`.

 ## Supported datasources